Why Should You Participate in the SourceAmerica Design Challenge?

-- Get real-world engineering experience by developing human-centered design solutions
+- Get real-world engineering experience by developing people-centered design solutions

 - Visit Capitol Hill to meet with lawmakers and raise awareness of the challenges people with disabilities face in the workplace

-- Improve economic mobility for people with disabilities
+- Improve the earning potential for people with disabilities

 - Create a positive, lasting impact on community-based nonprofit agencies that employ people with disabilities